CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 select * from customers where surname like '%lint%';
 ```

 It will search the `surname` string on each row for the substring `lint`, and return true for the ones where it is part of the string.
-The substring is matched *case insensitively* with the actual data - meaning that it makes no difference if the stored value is upper case and the provided substring is lower case.
+The substring is matched *case insensitively* with the actual data - meaning that it makes no difference if the stored value is upper case and the provided substring is lower case (note that other databases like MySQL / Postgres are not case insensitive with LIKE).

 The `%` sign before and after `lint` indicates that we could have any character, and any number of characters before and after that substring.